-In his works, Rogers addresses two kinds of learning introduced by earlier theorists: rote learning, referring to meaningless memorization of facts, and experiential learning in everyday life, which has meaning and personal relevance.3) This second kind of learning is the result of a natural curiosity, and a recognized importance of the learned material, often acquired through doing, or at least facilitated by student's active participation in the learning process, and often self-initiated.
+In his works, Rogers addresses two kinds of learning3) introduced by earlier theorists4):

+- rote learning, referring to meaningless memorization of facts, and - experiential learning in everyday life, which has meaning and personal relevance, is the result of a natural curiosity, and a recognized importance of the learned material, often acquired through doing, or at least facilitated by student's active participation in the learning process, and often self-initiated.

 Still, this kind of knowledge is difficult to communicate to another.